 - Once the installer has launched simply follow the instructions!
 (Install for all users if you are prompted and generally all the default options will work well).

 At this point you might check that R has installed correctly by trying to launch it.
 For example, in Windows you will usually have a link in the Start Menu.
 On Mac, the R icon should now appear in your applications folder.
-If you have successfully installed a new window should appear with text that looks something like Figure 1 (and see the last we seconds of these videos for Mac and Windows).
+If you have successfully installed a new window should appear with text that looks something like Figure 1.

 Figure 1.
 The R startup text.
 If you see text that looks something like this appear in a window, you have successfully installed and launched R!